ThomasPericoi/around-the-wereld/README.md

-# around-the-wereld
+# Around The Wereld
-An extensive and customisable Wordpress theme built for Wereld Café.
+Named after a song of the Daft Punk, an extensive and customisable Wordpress theme built for Wereldcafé.